ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ~~~~~~~~~~~
 {: #fig-renewal-req-resp title="Message Flow of Key Renewal Request-Response" artwork-align="center"}

-Note the difference between the Key Distribution Request and the Key Renewal Request: while the first one only triggers distribution (the renewal might have happened independently, because of expiration), the second one triggers the KDC to produce new individual keying material for the requesting node.
+Note the difference between the Key Distribution Request and the Key Renewal Request: while the first one only triggers distribution (the renewal might have happened independently, e.g. because of expiration), the second one triggers the KDC to produce new individual keying material for the requesting node.

 ## Retrieval of Public Keys for Group Members {#sec-key-retrieval}